22 Best Anki Decks of All Time

 Although slightly different from the other languages on the list, it might just be the most useful.

-For someone who cannot speak, sign language is the only way to communicate.
-Therefore, learning it can help out the few who need it the most.
+Sign language is the only way to communicate for someone who cannot speak.
+Therefore, learning it can help the few who need it the most.

 Considering it is only 175 notes, it will only take a few weeks to learn but can make a difference to people’s lives for years.